manimino/ducks/notebooks/NOTES.md

 It's possible to pack several low-cardinality keys into a single container.

 We could have a bucket for every 100 items, and hash each key to land in one of those buckets.
-Consistent hashing would prevent needing to rehash everything as the Filtered grows.
+Consistent hashing would prevent needing to rehash everything as the HashBox grows.

 Any one bucket would contain several keys.
 During lookup, we'd fetch the whole bucket, and do an equality check on each of the objects to find just the key we want.

-This is the method used by [Postgres's Filtered](https://www.postgresql.org/docs/current/hash-intro.html).
+This is the method used by [Postgres's HashBox](https://www.postgresql.org/docs/current/hash-intro.html).

 It can backfire: suppose we have a few large keys that together make up 90% of the values.
 If any two of them hash to the same bucket, untangling them would be very inefficient.
 We could avert this problem by